JoeJasinski/k8s_user/README.md

 # Approve the k8s CSR resource
 approved_csr_obj = csr.approve(api_client)

-# Get the certificate file
+# Get the certificate as a base64 encoded PEM string
 crt_str = csr.get_cert(api_client)

 # Save the certificate to a file